arg7/vcda/README.md

 > ALU SIMD\_CTRL register defines two fields, VL (Vector Length) unsigned int of HWS bit size and ST\_RDST as signed int of same size, which set the behavior of storing result of ALU operation.
 > ALU SIMD\_STRIDE register defines two fields, ST\_RRS and ST\_RSRC as signed int of HWS bit size, which sets the behavior of input operands in ALU operation.
 >VL is in ALU Data Type units, one byte for ADT.u8, 4 for ADT.u32.
-These registers can be used as general purpose, if ALU is not used.
+>These registers can be used as general purpose, if ALU is not used.
+Using INC, DEC, NOT and CMP is ok.

 ## FLAGS (R11)